On the width of transitive sets: bounds on matrix coefficients of finite groups: Introduction

 However, if we allow $w$ to be sampled according to more general probability measures on $S(\C^d)$ (depending only on $G$, and not on $v$) then it turns out that progress is possible.
 With this in mind, we make the following definition.

 \begin{definition} Let $\tildef(d)$ be the smallest function such that the following is true.
-For every finite group $G \leq \U_d(\C)$, there is a symmetric probability measure $\mu$ on $S(\C^d)$ such that for all $v \in S(\C^d)$. \end{definition}
+For every finite group $G \leq \U_d(\C)$, there is a probability measure $\mu$ on $S(\C^d)$ such that for all $v \in S(\C^d)$. \end{definition}

-A \emph{symmetric} probability measure is one that is invariant under $w \mapsto -w$.
-Note that $f(d)$ is well-defined because the space of symmetric probability measures on $S(\C^d)$ is closed under weak limits.
+Note that $f(d)$ is well-defined because the space of probability measures on $S(\C^d)$ is closed under weak limits.
 Let us reiterate that $\mu$ can, and will, depend on $G$, but does not depend on $v$.

 The following is immediate.

 \begin{lemma} We have $f_{\C}(d) \leq \tildef(d)$.\end{lemma} \begin{proof} Suppose we have a finite group $G \leq \U_d(\C)$ and some $v \in S(\C^d)$.
 Then, by definition,

 In particular, since $\mu$ is a probability measure, there exists some $w$ such that This proves the result. \end{proof}